nasa-jpl/ION-DTN/site-docs/docs/deployment-guide.md

 ION requires several runtime configuration settings to be defined at the time a node is initialized.
 Most notable are the settings for the Admin functions of ION.
-ION provides a variety of administration utilities including ionadmin, ionsecadmin, ltpadmin, bsspadmin, bpadmin, ipnadmin, and cfdpadmin.
+ION provides a variety of administration utilities including ionadmin, ionsecadmin, ltpadmin, bpadmin, ipnadmin, and cfdpadmin.
 Each of the corresponding modules that is to be used at runtime will need to be configured.
 The commands that perform these configuration tasks are normally presented to the admin utility in an